ray-project/ray/doc/source/ray-observability/user-guides/debug-apps/optimize-performance.rst

 Profiling for Developers
 ------------------------
 If you are developing Ray Core or debugging some system level failures, profiling the Ray Core could help.
-In this case, see :ref:`Profiling (Internal) <ray-core-internal-profiling>`.
+In this case, see :ref:`Profiling for Ray developers <ray-core-internal-profiling>`.